GyozaGuy/ark-observer/README.md

 # ark-observer
-A simple singleton to use in ARK modding projects that provides observer pattern functionality
+A simple singleton to use in ARK modding projects that provides observer pattern-esque functionality